-Geometry and alignment specs play an important role in your model's handling.
+Geometry and alignment specs play an important roll in your model's handling.
 Take the time to set them correctly.
-Turn off TSM (see page 17); then, set the steering trim on your transmitter to neutral.
-Now, adjust your servo and tie rods so that both wheels are pointing straight ahead and are parallel to each other (0° toe-in).
+Set the steering trim on your transmitter to neutral.
+Now, adjust your servo and tie rods so that both wheels are pointing straight ahead and are parallel to each other (0-degrees toe-in).
 This will ensure the same amount of steering in both directions.

-For increased stability, add one- to two-degrees of toe in to each front wheel.
+For increased stability add one- to two-degrees of toe in to each front wheel.
 Use the turnbuckles to adjust the alignment.